-Cameron Browne, Queensland University of Technology (QUT)
+Cameron Browne, QUT

 This article examines the concept of embedding the rules of a game in its equipment, as a general pattern for good game design.
 Several examples demonstrate the benefits of doing so.
 An analogy is drawn with the Japanese concept of poka-yoke, or mistake-proofing, in manufacturing design.